YB-Joe/ybcho/_pages/introduce.md

 ---
 ## Before I start

 <div>This is my summary of CV/Resume.
-If you want to see it with more details & well-organized version, please contact me via email.
+If you want to see it with more details & well-organized version, please contact me via email.</div>
-  You can receive it which written by <strong>Latex</strong> via email😃 </div>
+<div> My resume/CV is written by <strong>Latex</strong> 😃 </div>

 ## YongBaek Cho (Joe)